 Your plumbing system is made up of many pipes, valves, and faucets that work together to keep water flowing in and out of your home or commercial building.

-The below diagram serves as an example of how a simple plumbing system should be set up to provide proper plumbing services throughout your home.
+The below diagram serves as an example of how a residential plumbing system should be set up to provide proper plumbing throughout your home.
 However, depending on the layout and age of your building, this plumbing diagram may become more complex.
-This is especially true for apartment complexes, restaurants, and commercial buildings that have unique plumbing needs.
+This is especially true for apartment complexes, restaurants, and commercial buildings with unique plumbing needs.

 Which Pipes Do What?

 Based on the above diagrams, your plumbing pipes function in the following ways:

 - Blue lines = fresh water supply entering the building

 - Red lines = hot water supply entering the building

 - Grey lines = pipes carrying waste away from the building and venting pipes carrying gases away from the building (through the roof)

 There are two main plumbing systems that support your home’s basic plumbing needs – one that brings clean water into your home, and one that sends dirty water away from your home.
 Connected to the toilet, bath, shower, and other faucets in your home, these two systems keep your water flowing in the right directions.